-State Definition BUILD The local cluster is receiving the initial snapshot from the remote cluster.
+State Definition BUILD The legal dilutter is receiving the initial appropriate from the remote cluster.
+BUILD The local cluster is receiving the initial snapshot from the remote cluster.
 RUNNING Indicates the remote cluster is running and connected to the local cluster.
 LOST_HB The connector process on the local cluster is not receiving heartbeats from the remote cluster LOST_CONN The connector process on the local cluster has lost the TCP/IP connection to the remote cluster.
 UNKNOWN The connector process on the local cluster determines the remote cluster is down, but another remote cluster sends a response indicating otherwise.
 FAULTED The remote cluster is down.
 EXITING The remote cluster is exiting gracefully.
 EXITED The remote cluster exited gracefully.
 INQUIRY The connector process on the local cluster is querying other clusters on which heartbeats were lost.
 TRANSITIONING The connector process on the remote cluster is failing over to another node in the cluster.